 Beck, a German captain, moves into Vianne's home.
 When the Nazis begin rounding up Jews, Beck warns Vianne to hide her friend Rachel.
 Ultimately, Rachel is taken away and Vianne raises her son as her own.
 When Beck is killed, Von Richter, another Nazi, moves into her home.
-Vianne takes Rachel's boy to a convent for protection, and, ultimately helps the nuns save children whose parents have been taken away.
+Vianne takes Rachel's son to a convent for protection, and, ultimately, helps the nuns save children whose parents have been taken away.

 Teen Student Reader (15):

 I thoroughly enjoyed this book and would read it again.
 Everything from the characters to the scenery to the plot was well thought out and extremely detailed.
-It is easy to see that the author did an enoromous amount of research.
+It is easy to see that the author did an enormous amount of research.
 Most impressive is that it never lacked in quality, despite being more than 400 pages.